coding-benjito/dynamod/MODEL_REFERENCE.md

             #something completely different
 ```

 A special notation is available to describe population segments.
-There are several ways for this:
+There are several ways to do this:

 - the predefined variable `ALL` (the total population with no restrictions)
 - `attribute=value` (the population segment having the given value for the given attribute